 The rising action happens during the selection process.
 The ceremony when each child is moved up to a new year.
 The 11's are last to be called as they will each be given their jobs.
 It is here Jonas number is skipped!
 In a twist of suspense, he is called last to be The Receiver of Memory.

 Jonas has been training as the receiver.
 Because of his position, he is allowed to ask questions that no one else can ask.
 He also learns about life before the "utopia".
 When he asks to see his father perform a "release", he realizes what it truly is - murder.

 There is no definitive resolution to The Giver.
 In the end, Jonas and Gabe experience starvation, cold, and fear.
 However, they have each other, and a bond of love.
-The story concludes with the two sledding down the hill that Jonas was given a memory of, together.
+The story ends with the two sledding down the hill that Jonas was given a memory of together.